 The negative total slack in the task table is the warning that our schedule is in danger of missing the CCD.
 Microsoft Project also provides a caution message on the CCD task, Figure 10.

 So, again, there is more than one way to model a schedule deadline in Microsoft Project.
 The deadline feature in Microsoft Project provides a compelling approach.
-Your stakeholder, however, may require a separate line item milestone for the CCD.
+Your stakeholder, however, may require a separate line item milestone for the Contract Completion Dates.

 If this is your situation then insert a constrained milestone and include a FS relationship and lag to eliminate total slack and retain the continuous critical path.
 This approach requires manually adjusting lag with each schedule update, but it does provide a definitive warning when the schedule is in jeopardy of missing the CCD.
 And it may be more compatible with your stakeholders prescribed scheduling guidelines.